Lummiell/pede-se/README.md

 yarn dev
 ```

-The Web app (which, at the moment, is just a "Hello World!" app) will be cmpiled and hosted for development on the localhost at port 3000.
+The Web app (which, at the moment, is just a "Hello World!" app) will be compiled and hosted for development on the localhost at port 3000.

 ### Mobile